ocaml/ocaml.org/data/pages/governance.md

 that Contributors understand how to engage with the Maintainers.
 Typically, this will cover where communication occurs and the process for submitting patches.
-Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content or documentation.
+Contributions from the community are encouraged and can take many forms including, bug fixes, new features, content, or documentation.

-All Projects under OCaml.org are expected to be open-source and the licensing arrangements should reflect this.
+All Projects under OCaml.org are expected to be open source, and the licensing arrangements should reflect this.

 Contributions to OCaml.org itself may be in the form of resources that can be shared by Projects and can be discussed with Owner/Delegate and Project Maintainers on the Infrastructure mailing list.

-### Dispute resolution
+### Dispute Resolution

 Maintainers are expected to make decisions regarding their Projects.
 The intent is for any Maintainers to resolve disagreements, through a consensus process within each Project.

-On the rare occasions, where Maintainers of a Project cannot agree on a way forward the following approach is suggested:
+On the rare occasions, where Maintainers of a Project cannot agree on a way forward, the following approach is suggested:

-- The specific issue(s) will need to be articulated so it is clear what needs to be discussed.
+- The specific issue(s) will need to be articulated, so it is clear what needs to be discussed.
 - Other Maintainers of OCaml.org projects will be asked for their views.
 - If the discussion still cannot be resolved, the Owner (or their Delegate) will act as arbitrator.

 During the above, it is expected that all people will be reasonable and be respectful of each other's efforts and viewpoints.
 In general, we expect to generate consensus among the community to resolve conflicts.

 ## Existing Projects

-Projects are referred to by their **sub-domain** and summaries of the current Projects are maintained on the Infrastructure wiki page: <https://github.com/ocaml/infrastructure/wiki>
+Projects are referred to by their **subdomain**, and summaries of the current Projects are maintained on the Infrastructure wiki page: <https://github.com/ocaml/infrastructure/wiki>

 ****

-**Adoption of this document**
+**Adoption of This Document**

 This version of the document was agreed upon by the incumbent set of Maintainers in September 2015.
 You can look back at the [discussion](http://lists.ocaml.org/pipermail/infrastructure/2015-August/000518.html) or see the [related issue](https://github.com/ocaml/ocaml.org/issues/700).

-***Version 1.0.0 — September 2015***
+***Version 1.0.1 — March 2022***
 <!--
 The version number should be changed for *any* edits that are made to this document, even typos.
 Otherwise disambiguating between versions is awkward.